0708andreas/speciale/README.md

 Finally, the code developed for this project can be found at [https://github.com/0708andreas/ParametricGroebnerBases.jl].

-I am very grateful to my supervisor Niels Lauritzen for his help and guidance, to Aarhus University as a whole, and to all my friends and family who distracted my from this project.
+I am very grateful to my supervisor Niels Lauritzen for his help and guidance, to Aarhus University as a whole, and to all my friends and family who distracted me from this project.
 Thank you.